RahulRST/WSA_Script/docs/README.md

-Massively by HTML5 UP
+# Massively by Rahul
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+A website created by Rahul for the use of TECHNO HINTS

 This is Massively, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by